abdulshaikh55/agora/docs/ProjectEpsilon.md

 3. Removing description: The task should be summed up in the title.

-4. Cleaner code: I am reading clean code by Robert C. Martin, and trying to implement some of the practices and teachings from it.

 This Command Line based application is complete.
 Now I will take some time to study the [Ratatui](https://www.ratatui.rs/) crate and learn how to implement it in this project.

 Thank you!